webtactics/gloucesterthunderboltsswimmingclub/events/2024-25/250301-2025-NSW-Speedo-Sprint-Series-Finals.md

 ---
+Speedo Sprint Series Finals are for those swimmers who placed in the top four at their area Speedo Sprint Heats & have progressed through to the finals.

 Area Sprint Series Convenors need to send in their Entries by either a MM or TM File to Swimming NSW (events@nsw.swimming.org.au) no later than 5pm Tuesday 18th February 2025.